 While most of the inscribed items featured on this website are turned, inscriptions can be worked on other pieces such as this lectern.
 Apart from lettering other graphics can be inscribed such as coats of arms, clan badges, logos, and other figurative designs are all possible.

-The scripts have evolved (and continue to do so) along strictly Darwinian principles: anything with an adaptive advantage (for me!) has survived and prospered.
-I use two principle types; a sort of Bastard Lombardic Versal which are all capitals and a sort of Bastard Italic which are all lower case.
-Many examples of both bastards are included on this website.
+The scripts evolved along strictly Darwinian principles: anything with an adaptive advantage (for me!) survived and prospered.
+I used two principle types; a sort of Bastard Lombardic Versal which are all capitals and a sort of Bastard Italic which are all lower case.
+Many examples of both types of bastard are included on this website.

-I occasionally use scripts markedly different from the majority of those shown above.
-On the left, for example, there is a ‘runic’ type that is very useful for (and indeed benefits from) being compressed, i.e. trying to fit a quart into a pint pot.
+I occasionally used scripts markedly different from the majority of those shown on the website.
+On the right, for example, there is a ‘runic’ type that is very useful for (and indeed benefits from) being compressed, i.e. trying to fit a quart into a pint pot.
 Why a leek?
 It is referred to in the inscribed quotation from Chaucer “I holde a mouses herte nat worth a leek ...”
 There is more Chaucer on the QUOTATIONS page.
 And why a 50 pence piece?
 Because that was the price per pound of leeks when I did the dish.
-While all the examples illustrated use Roman letters I have done Russian, Greek, Persian and Sanskrit.
+While all the examples illustrated use Roman letters I have done Russian, Greek, Persian and Sanskrit scripts on commission.

 © 2018 Duncan Linklater